MaxLEAF3824/adnmbThreadSaver/README.md

 2. Put it in any directory in PATH

 [How to use it]:
 To save a thread from adnmb.com, the thread number is the only thing you need.
-An adnmb account is not necessary, But you are only able to save the first 90 pages(891 replies) of the webpage at most, if you are not logged in.
+An adnmb account is not necessary, But you are only able to save the first 90 pages(891 replies) at most if you are not logged in.

 [Features]:
 1. "PO only mode":Only save content from the publisher of the thread.